 The "Mind Research Repository" provides a solution for reproducible research within the CLARIN-D infrastructure.
 Researchers have the opportunity to publish their papers, data and evaluations.
 The MRP provides access to several hundreds of papers.

 The WG4 is also involved in the creation of a null-results portal.

 Contacts in the Discipline

 Within CLARIN-D, the disciplines are organised into Working Groups (WGs).
 The discipline-specific working group 4 is working on research of human speech and language processing.
 Its members have backgrounds in psycholinguistics and cognitive psychology.
-Currently the working group is focussing on establishing an infrastructure for reproducible research within CLARIN.
+Currently the working group is focusing on establishing an infrastructure for reproducible research within CLARIN.
 Research data shall be made publicly and permanently accessible.
-This will increase reproducibility and verifiability of experimental results.
+This will increase the reproducibility and verifiability of experimental results.
 Furthermore, tools for constructing stimuli in language research will be addressed.